End of the Trail (Fraser): Interpretation and criticism

 The Panama-Pacific International Exposition catalog said the End of the Trail was "a reminiscence of early American history and its traditions of courage and endurance, and the pathos of the Indian's decline."

 The art historian Carol Clark said that the work has been interpreted from multiple perspectives.
 Some have seen it as a statement that Native Americans were destined to die out to allow for American expansion, while others have seen it as an indictment of settler and government actions that destroyed dozens of autonomous Indigenous nations.

 Jeffrey Gibson, an Indigenous sculptor, told art historian Shannon Vittoria, "I saw [End of the Trail] as an image of a shamed, defeated Indian.
-It always made me feel badly about myself, and I wondered if this was this really how the rest of the world viewed us, as failures.
+It always made me feel badly about myself, and I wondered if this was really how the rest of the world viewed us: as failures.
 It seemed to be an image about defeat and despair."